GLOBAL LOCKDOWN FOR ANIMAL RIGHTS

 In 2020, thousands of animal rights activists around the world will ask their legislators for an Animal Bill of Rights.

-If legislators refuse to sit down and create a path to the Animal Bill of Rights, activists will stage the largest ever coordinated mass civil disobedience for animal rights.
+If legislators refuse to sit down and create a "just transition" to an Animal Bill of Rights, activists will stage the largest ever coordinated mass civil disobedience for animal rights.
 We know from history that protest works.

 Why a Bill of Rights?